 Want to meet Dave or see where he's headed next?

-Scroll to Dave's calendar at the bottom of this page or click on Dave's Calendar to see where Dave will be speaking next in-person or online!
+Scroll to Dave's calendar at the bottom of this page to see where Dave will be speaking next in-person or online!

 Currently Dave co-hosts "That GD Show," a weekly call-in show on Monday nights at 9pm EST/6pm PST on YouTube, while also traveling to different cities for speaking engagements and more recently, book readings and signings with the release of hs memoir "Childish Things."